 i) organization and management of cultural, artistic or recreational activities of social interest

-j) community sound broadcasting
+j) community-based sound broadcasting

 k) organization and management of tourist activities of social, cultural or religious interest